MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ## Windows Insider Release Notes

-As of our [Windows Holographic May 2020 Update](hololens-release-notes.md) release all of our release preview feautres are now generally avalible!
+As of our [Windows Holographic May 2020 Update](hololens-release-notes.md) release all of our release preview feautres are now generally available!
 Make sure to [update your HoloLens](hololens-update-hololens.md) to get all the latest features.

 We'll be updating this page again with new features again as we release them to Windows Insider builds.